mrpgmr67/Data-Warehousing/README.md

 4. Describe the historical evolution of data warehousing and data integration
 5. Identify the core elements of a data warehouse and data integration engine

+### Topics Covered ###

+1. Historical Evolution
+2. Data Warehouse Design Overview
+3. Kimball Design
+4. External and Unstructured Data
+5. Operational Data Store
+6. Technology Used in Data Warehousing
+7. Additional Data Warehousing Topics
+8. Advanced Topics in Data Warehousing
+9. Standards and Why They Are Important
+10. Data Quality and Compliance
+11. Design Reviews
+12. Planning for a Data Warehouse Implementation
+13. The Case for a Data Warehouse
+14. Final Project

 ### Required Textbooks ##